NicosNicolaou16/ImagePickerAndroid/README.md

 Support me and I will appreciate if you provide me your feedback(s).

 The library contain:

 - Picker for single image from gallery
-- Picker for multiple images from gallery
+- Picker for multiple images from gallery (up to 9 images)
 - Take single image from camera
 - Video Picker
-- Only for image picker, support the base64 value and resize
+- the base64 value and resize are only for image

 ### Versioning